 Built with community partners, based on community-specific listening sessions, and funded through Women’s Foundation investments, the YWI MN’s cross-sector leaders comprise:

-- Young Women’s Cabinet: 25 young women (ages 16-24) from the eight communities guided the framework and content for the YWI MN Blueprint for Action.
+- Young Women’s Cabinet: up to 32 young women (ages 16-24) from the eight communities guided the framework and content for the YWI MN Blueprint for Action.
 The Women’s Foundation funds the YWCA St. Paul to provide leadership development to the Cabinet.
 Cabinet members are paid for their time.

 The Governor’s Office of the State of Minnesota co-leads the YWI MN with the Foundation.
 A memorandum of understanding was signed August 2016.